Asymptotic Analysis of Sample-averaged Q-learning

 We propose a tabular sample-averaged Q-learning algorithm that achieves higher inference accuracy than the single-sample version.
 However, tabular methods face limitations in environments with continuous or large state-action spaces due to the curse of dimensionality.
+While our analysis focused on synchronous Q-learning, extending the FCLT framework to asynchronous settings with Markovian noise would enhance its applicability and provide a more comprehensive evaluation.
+Additionally, we plan to explore hybrid approaches that combine time-varying batch sizes with explicit variance-reduction updates, aiming to improve finite-time performance while preserving the desirable asymptotic properties established in this study.
 A promising direction for future work is to extend the theoretical FCLT results to the Linear Function Approximation (LFA) variant of sample-averaged Q-learning and establish asymptotic normality for the LFA estimates, evaluating its performance in deep RL settings.
 Additionally, applying the asymptotic variance derived in this study to mean-variance risk-sensitive RL could provide insights into accuracy and performance improvements in risk-sensitive scenarios.